-The provided His-MBD2b/MBD3L1 protein complex has an enhanced affinity to bind methylated cytosines, particularly DNA fragments that contain five or more methylated cytosines.
-To enable clear interpretation of results, genomic DNA should be prepared such that DNA fragments containing a CpG region of interest do not contain methylated cytosines outside of this region (see "Appendix D. Troubleshooting" for further discussion).
+The provided His-CXXC protein binds specifically to non-methylated cytosines and the HypoMethylCollector method enriches for DNA fragments that contain one or more unmethylated CpG dinucleotides.
+To enable clear interpretation of results, genomic DNA should be prepared such that DNA fragments contain non-methylated CpGs in the region of interest (see Troubleshooting Guide, Appendix D for further discussion).
 DNA can be fragmented by restriction digest or by mechanical means (e.g., sonication).

 Restriction digestion is especially useful for analysis of individual CpG islands.
-The genomic DNA is cut with a methylation-insensitive restriction enzyme(s) so that only CpGs of interest are contained within a particular restriction fragment.
+The genomic DNA is digested with a methylation-insensitive restriction enzyme (or enzymes) so that only CpGs of interest are contained within a particular restriction fragment.
 This fragment should be long enough (75 bp or longer) to allow for PCR analysis.
 Some useful methylation-insensitive restriction enzymes are shown in the below table.
 As might be expected, the enzymes whose recognition sites contain G and C bases cut more frequently in CpG islands than enzymes whose sites are composed only of A and T bases.